MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 ### Account Picker does not show up

-Sometimes a Windows update messes up the Account Picker component - which shows the list of acccounts in Windows and the option to add new accounts.
+Sometimes a Windows update messes up the Account Picker component - which shows the list of accounts in Windows and the option to add new accounts.
 The symptom is that the picker does not come up for a small number of users.

 A possible workaround is to re-register this component.
 Run this script from an Admin powershell console: